ensdomains/ens-contracts/contracts/wrapper/README.md

 Expiry can still be extended even if a name is in the Wrapped state, but does not have any practical effect on the name.

-.eth names do not have their own expiry in the NameWrapper and instead derive their expiry from the .eth registrar; the wrapper's expiry is set to the end of the name's grace period.
-A name that is extended on the .eth registrar will also have the same effect inside the NameWrapper.
-At the expiry date inside the .eth registrar, the .eth name will be frozen for the entirety of the grace period.
+.eth names derive their expiry from the .eth registrar; the wrapper's expiry is set to the end of the name's grace period.
+A name that is extended using the Name Wrapper aware .eth registrar controller calling `renew()` or wrapped using `wrapETH2LD()`, the name's expiry will **sync** the wrapper expiry to the .eth registrar expiry.
+At the expiry date, the .eth name will be frozen for the entirety of the grace period.
 This includes all functionality that checks the owner, but does not affect its subdomains.
+If the name is renewed by a wrapper unaware .eth registrar controller, the wrapper expiry of the name will remain in the same expired state and will not sync.

 Expiry can be extended using the following functions: